-I worked on my blog every single day writing content that was mostly not being read.
-There were days where it felt futile, but I am so grateful I didn’t give up on my dreams because this ended up being my best year yet.
+I worked on my blog every single day, writing content that was mostly not being read.
+There were days when it felt futile, but I am so grateful I didn’t give up on my dreams because this ended up being my best year yet.

-I also started freelance travel writing during the pandemic which has now become one of my main sources of income.
+I also started freelance travel writing during the pandemic, which was one of my main sources of income for years.
 I got my first writing assignment with Skyscanner through the VIP opportunities you get access to as a member of Travel Blog Prosperity.

 I had no other travel writing experience at this point, so my entire portfolio was my blog which goes to show how powerful starting one can be.

-Since then I’ve been able to get paid writing work with many other major travel websites including Matador Network, Travel Off Path, Explore Magazine, Be My Travel Muse, and Tripscout.
+Since then, I’ve been able to get paid writing work with many other major travel websites, including Matador Network, Travel Off Path, Explore Magazine, Be My Travel Muse, and Insider.